evolvingweb/redmine_recent_wiki_pages/README.md

 redmine_recent_wiki_pages
 =========================

-Displays a list of recently updated wiki pages across all projects
+Adds a "Recent Wiki Pages" block to be used for /my/page, which displays a list of recently updated wiki pages across all projects.

+Tested against Redmine 2.6